lucascamacho/coevo_mut_antag/README.md

 - Data: the networks of interactions that i use and the .RData files with the results of all my simulations
 - Output: figures, pdf's, graphs, etc. All the visual results of my project are here
 - Manuscript: the LaTeX files that compose my master's dissertation.
+- Tutorials: Rmd and PDF files to help the understanding of the model and the simulation process

 ### Tutorial and guides